 I live in USA and I want to buy a puppy from Windsor Doodle, what are the logistics about crossing the border with a puppy?

 Previous to 2019, the law was that every puppy needed a rabies vaccination to cross the border and it had to be administered 30 days before crossing, which didn't allow puppies to cross the border into the USA until 4 months old (See here).
 In 2020, things changed a bit for bringing a dog to the USA FROM CANADA specifically.
 Canada is not amongst those countries in the list for high risk of rabies (See list here); a list made by the CDC (Center for Disease Control), who work closely with the CBP (Customs and Border Protection) in deciding the animals that may or may not cross the border.
-So, as of just recently in 2019, it is now allowed for puppies that have been born and brought up in Canada to cross into USA without a Rabies Vaccine.
-Please be aware that returning to Canada with the same puppy is a completely different story and coming into the USA from any country other than Canada has it's own set of rules.
-If you would like to confirm all this with CBP, please do so by calling them at +1 313-226-3141.
+From 2019 to 2024 August, it was allowed for puppies that had been born and brought up in Canada to cross into USA without a Rabies Vaccine.

 All this being said, Windsor Doodle strongly recommends that you do have a vet administer the rabies vaccine to your pet after 3 months old so that this low risk rabies situation remains the same.
 It is both for your family's safety and the safety of those around you.
 Thank you in advance for your cooperation.